 How you deal with emotional or angry employees is crucial to maintaining a positive working environment.
 Whether or not you notice it, every workplace has a company culture.
 The way you deal with upset employees will shape the culture of your business.

 The root cause of why the person is upset or stressed may not even be related to work.
 There could be problems at home or in their personal life weighing on the employee's mind, causing them to react differently than they usually would.
-Whatever the employee is concerned about, connecting and communicating with them in the appropriate way is essential.
+Whatever the employee is concerned about, connecting and appropriately communicating with them is essential.

 How to deal with upset employees